CLJunge/neon-afterglow/README.md

 # Neon Afterglow — VS Code Theme

 Neon Afterglow is a high-contrast dark theme combining deep blacks with vibrant neon accents for a crisp, modern coding experience.
 Designed for readability, focus, and a touch of cyberpunk style.
-It's based on the [Deepdark Material Theme](https://marketplace.visualstudio.com/items?itemName=Nimda.deepdark-material) by Nimda.
+Based on the [Deepdark Material Theme](https://marketplace.visualstudio.com/items?itemName=Nimda.deepdark-material) by Nimda.

 - **Base:** `#080808`
 - **Foreground:** `#F8F8F2`